 Back to the camshaft timing

 There were still doubts about the proper adjustment of the camshaft.
 The camshaft is driven by a gear.
 Changing this gear one tooth introduces an angle difference between crankshaft and camshaft of 18 degrees.
 The camshaft in this engine was 30 degrees late in comparison to a good running engine.
 Adjusting the gear one tooth to advance the camshaft, gave a major improvement.
 The engine was now running much better and produced much more power.
 It was also not holding back or stalling anymore.
 Other mechanical adjustments were done, bringing the camshaft to only 6 degrees late.
 The engine was now running fine and the check engine light would no longer light up.
 The garage was advised to do a thorough readjustment of the camshaft timing.

 This car had two independent problems causing the engine to run badly, making troubleshooting more complicated.
-However, by measuring the basic vital signals for the engine with a proper automotive oscilloscope, like the Automotive scope ATS5004D, the cause of both problems was revealed.
+However, by measuring the basic vital signals for the engine with a proper automotive oscilloscope, like the Automotive Test Scope ATS5004D, the cause of both problems was revealed.